ShanePAustin/pands-project2021/README.md

 Correlation

-Finally a correlation was performed on the data to assess the relationships between the variables
+Finally a correlation was performed on the data to assess the relationships between the variables.
+The closer to 1 the stronger the correlation exists between the two variables.

 ```
 Data Correlation